A. Life in the Spirit contrasted with life in the flesh.

 a.
 We are debtors - to the flesh, to live according to the flesh: The flesh (again, in the narrow sense of sinful flesh in rebellion against God) gave us nothing good.
 So we have no obligation to oblige or pamper it.
 Our debt is to the Lord, not to the flesh.

 b.
-For if you live according to the flesh you will die: Paul constantly reminds us that living after the flesh ends in death and we need the reminder because we are often deceived into thinking that the flesh offers us life.
+For if you live according to the flesh you will die: Paul constantly reminds us that living after the flesh ends in death.
+We need the reminder because we are often deceived into thinking that the flesh offers us life.

 2. (14-15) Living in the Spirit means living as a child of God.